EliteMasterEric/WarpSpaceLiveWallpaper/README.md

 ---

-##Known Issues:

-1. The wallpaper only displays on the leftmost screen for many users.

-2. The app crashes when you attempt to access the settings.

-These iissues have been acknowledged and  fixes are being worked on.

----

 This app features animated lightning, and parallax scrolling (the background scrolls as the user moves back and forth).

 Please feel free to report bugs in the Issues section or submit a pull request if you have a problem or bug fix!